square/mobile-payments-sdk-react-native/docs/README.md

 # Getting Started with the React Native plug-in for Mobile Payments SDK

 This guide walks you through the process of setting up a new React Native project with Mobile Payments SDK.
-See the [React Native plug-in for Mobile Payments SDK Technical Reference](reference.md) for more detailed information about types and methods.
+See the [React Native Mobile Payments SDK Technical Reference](REFERENCE.md) for more detailed information about types and methods.

 ## Before you start